tylertitsworth/5th-age-srd/Classes/Druid.md

 Full Recovery

 **Effect:** You dig into the memory of the Koru to receive visions of places along its path.
 Note that a Koru will only pass any place once per year, so the image you receive will always be the same season.
 It will not show specific events, unless they happened right before the Koru’s eyes and were impressive enough to be noticed by a walking landmass.
 The longer you concentrate on this spell, the further back in history you can go.
-In an hour, you can span a century, and in a full day of concentration, you will be able to cover an entire age.
+In an hour, you can span a century, and in a full full recovery of concentration, you will be able to cover an entire age.
 If you are planning to scry into past ages, make sure you give yourself enough time for uninterrupted meditation.
 You can take breaks to eat or sleep, but strenuous activity like combat will throw your mind off and you need to start again.

 ---